 - Special certifications for activities like cave diving, wreck diving, etc.

 If you plan on scuba diving on any sort of regular basis, are interested in the sport, or want to be as safe as possible, you should absolutely get a scuba diving certificate.
 Be sure to read 11 reasons why you should become certified.

 How To Become Certified

 Certification classes are offered at a variety of locations around the world.
-Generally speaking, many scuba diving areas also offer classes that will help on this path.
+Generally speaking, many scuba diving resorts and vacations spots offer classes that will help on this path.
 Certification is granted by PADI, or the Professional Association of Diving Instructors.
 Visit their site for educational resources.